-Although the actual A+ financial incentive appropriated by the General Assembly can only be used at a public Missouri community or vocational/technical school, some 4-year colleges and universities offer scholarships to their institutions as a means of recruiting A+ certified graduates.
+Although the actual A+ financial incentive appropriated by the General Assembly can only be used at a public Missouri community or vocational/technical school, some 4-year colleges and universities offer partial scholarships to their institutions as a 1 means of recruiting A+ certified graduates.
+Please check with any 4-year colleges or universities you are considering to determine if they offer this scholarship.
+This information can usually be found on their website.
+If you have any questions about which institutions offer scholarships for this program, or have trouble finding the information you need, contact Tia Phillips.

 A part of the A+ Schools program is that a student who qualifies according to the following criteria and continues his/her education at a Missouri public community college or public vocational-technical school may be eligible for state reimbursed tuition.